Drefvelin/vehicleframework/README.md

 Along the way, I learned the practical differences between Euler angles and quaternions, why quaternions avoid gimbal lock, and how to blend rotations smoothly regardless of input.
 After about a week of experimentation, testing, and reading documentation, I built a fully consistent quaternion-driven rotation system that works regardless of the starting rotation.

+## AI Tools
+I used **ChatGPT** primarily for math-heavy components, such as understanding and verifying quaternion operations in the **BoneRotator**.
+It was especially helpful for breaking down complex concepts and providing alternate explanations while I learned JOML’s rotation systems.

+For architecture, class design, and the overall structure of the plugin, I relied on my own judgment.
+In my experience, AI struggles with maintaining coherent object-oriented structure in larger projects, so all high-level design, class relationships, and system architecture were created and implemented by me.

+Most of the plugin was written manually for efficiency and to maintain full control over the design. **ChatGPT** was also used to help format and refine this README.

 ## Configuration
 The framework uses YAML files to define vehicle behavior, components, seats, and weapons.
 Here is a short example excerpt from the configuration of the first vehicle I made, a fixed artillery piece: